Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Numerical study

 \subsection{An empirical study}

-In this section, we applied the proposed ARP estimator to high-frequency trading data for 200 assets from January 1 to December 31, 2016 (252 trading days).
-The top 200 large trading volume stocks were selected from among the S\&P 500, and the data was obtained from the Wharton Data Service (WRDS) system.
-Figure \ref{Fig-4} plots the daily synchronized sample sizes from the refresh time scheme for 200 assets.
-As seen in Figure \ref{Fig-4}, sampling frequency higher than 1 minute can lead to the non-existence of the observation between some consecutive sample points.
-Hence, we employed 1-min log-return data with the previous tick scheme to mitigate the potential heterogeneity from observed time intervals.
+In this section, we applied the proposed ARP estimator to the high-frequency trading data of 200 assets, collected from January 2015 to December 2016 (501 trading days).
+The 200 largest-volume stocks were selected from the S\&P 500, and the data was obtained from the Wharton Data Service (WRDS) system.
+Days with half trading hours were excluded.
+Figure \ref{Fig-4} plots the daily synchronized sample sizes from the refresh time scheme for the 200 assets.
+As seen in Figure \ref{Fig-4}, sampling frequency higher than 1 minute can lead to the nonexistence of the observation between some consecutive sample points.
+Hence, we employed 1-min log-return data with the previous tick scheme to mitigate the potential heterogeneity from observed time intervals and the irregular observation time errors \citep{mykland2019algebra}.

-To catch the heterogeneous heavy-tailedness over time, we estimated the tail indexes using the method \eqref{eq-5.9} in Section \ref{SEC-5.1}.
-Figure \ref{Fig-5} shows the box plots of daily estimated tail indexes $\hat{\alpha}_{i}$ of 200 assets for each of the 5 days in 2016: from the day with the largest IQR to the day with the smallest IQR among 252 days.
-Figure \ref{Fig-5} shows that the tail indexes of observed log-returns are heterogeneous over time, which matches the daily kurtoses result in Figure \ref{Fig-1}.
-This supports the heterogeneous heavy tail assumption.
+To measure the heterogeneous heavy-tailedness over time, we estimated the tail indices using $\hat{\alpha}_i$ proposed in \eqref{eq-5.16}.
+Figure \ref{Fig-5} shows the box plots of daily estimated tail indices $\hat{\alpha}_{i}$ of 200 assets for each of five selected days in 2015--2016: from the day with the largest IQR to the day with the smallest IQR among 501 days.
+It provides stark evidence that the tail indices of observed log-returns are heterogeneous over time, which matches the daily kurtoses result in Figure \ref{Fig-1}.
+This supports the heterogeneous heavy-tail assumption.

-To apply POET estimation procedures, we first need to determine the rank $r$.
-We calculated 252 daily integrated volatility matrices using the PRVM estimation procedure.
-Figure \ref{Fig-6} shows the scree plot drawn using the eigenvalues from the sum of 252 PRVM estimates.
-As seen in Figure \ref{Fig-6}, the possible values of the rank $r$ are $1,2,3$, and hence we conducted the empirical study for $r=1,2,3$.
+To apply POET estimation procedures, we first needed to determine the rank $r$.
+We calculated 501 daily integrated volatility matrices using the ARPM estimation procedure with c=0.5, which is used in the simulation study.
+Figure \ref{Fig-6} shows the scree plot, drawn using the eigenvalues from the sum of 501 ARPM estimates.
+As seen in Figure \ref{Fig-6}, the possible values of the rank $r$ are 1, 2, and 3; hence, we conducted the empirical study for $r=1,2,3$.
+However, we reported the results only for $r=3$ since the empirical results are similar for $r=1,2,3$ and choosing $r=3$ gives the best overall performance.
+We note that the errors caused by the underestimation of the number of factors is more severe than that caused by the overestimation \citep{fan2013large}.